 d.
 Officer Moniem claimed to have observed a single hole in the victim’s forehead, 11/16/18 PM Tr. at 1984:12-13 (Moniem), which would have been inconsistent with a wound caused by an SR-25 bullet that had first penetrated a windshield.
 The government’s expert witness testified at this trial that the SR-25 bullet fragments substantially when it passes through a windshield.
 12/4/18 AM Tr. at 3471:17-21, 3473:17-22, 3495:25-3496:14 (Patterson).
 Thus, a bullet fired from Mr. Slatten’s SR-25, through the Kia windshield, into the Kia driver’s face would have caused multiple wounds in a splatter-like fashion, not a single hole.
 Gelatin head tests for the M4 demonstrated that the M4 bullet did not fragment after hitting the windshield for three of the five tests.
 See DX-7300; DX-7303; DX-7304.
 On the two occasions the M4 bullet did fragment, the steel penetrator and the remainder of the bullet continued to travel towards the target right next to each other.
 See DX-7301; DX-7302; 12/4/18 AM Tr. at 3486:16-3487:15 (Patterson).
 The physical evidence and the government’s own expert witnesses corroborate Mr.

-You’re likely shaking your head at how a jury could find—beyond a reasonable doubt—that Nick shot and killed the Kia’s driver in light of all of this evidence that Paul Slough shot and killed the driver.
-You’ll shake your head even more when you learn something the jury didn’t as a result of an erroneous legal ruling by the trial court: THE KIA’S DRIVER REFUSED TO TESTIFY AGAINST NICK BECAUSE THE GOVERNMENT TOLD HIM, FOR YEARS, THAT PAUL SLOUGH KILLED HIS SON.
+You’re likely shaking your head at how a jury could find—beyond a reasonable doubt—that Nick shot and killed the Kia’s driver in light of all of this evidence that Paul Slough engaged the driver in self defense.
+You’ll shake your head even more when you learn something the jury didn’t as a result of an erroneous legal ruling by the trial court: THE KIA’S DRIVER REFUSED TO TESTIFY AGAINST NICK BECAUSE THE GOVERNMENT TOLD HIM, FOR YEARS, THAT THE TURRET GUNNER HAD KILLED HIS SON.